-As an independent non-executive director and chair (the 'Chair') of the board of directors of the Company (the 'Board' or the 'Board of Directors') it is my responsibility to ensure that the Company correctly implements and applies the ten principles of the QCA Code to support the Company in achieving its medium and long-term goals of identifying mineral resources through exploration for future development and eventual mining.
+As an independent non-executive director and chair (the 'Chair') of the board of directors of the Company (the 'Board' or the 'Board of Directors') it is my responsibility to ensure that the Company correctly implements and applies the ten principles of the QCA Code 2023 to support the Company in achieving its medium and long-term goals of identifying mineral resources through exploration for future development and eventual mining.

-The Board believes that it applies the ten principles of the QCA Code but recognises the need to continue to review and develop governance practises and structures, to ensure they are in line with the growth and strategic plan of the Company.
+The Board believes that it applies the ten principles of the QCA Code 2023 but recognises the need to continue to review and develop governance practises and structures, to ensure they are in line with the growth and strategic plan of the Company.

-The key governance related matter to have occurred during 2022 is a review of the Company's compliance with the QCA Code which was adopted by the Company in September 2018.
+The key governance related matter to have occurred during 2024 is the Company's decision to adopt the QCA's updated Corporate Governance Code, the QCA Code 2023, and apply its ten principles.

-The Principles of the QCA Code
+The Principles of the QCA Code 2023

-Principle 1: Establish a strategy and business plan which promote long-term value for shareholders
+Principle 1: Establish a purpose, strategy and business model which promote long-term value for shareholders

-Cora has established a strategy and business plan which promote long-term value for shareholders.
-The strategy and business plan provides as follows:
+Cora has established a strategy and business model, the purpose of which is to promote long-term value for shareholders.
+The strategy and business model provides as follows: